blackluv/video-share-vod/readme.txt

 * channel button on video page (if channel exists)

 = Special Requirements =
-* FFMPEG and codecs are required to generate snapshots
+* FFMPEG and codecs are required to generate snapshots and convert videos.
 * Optionally, to use RTMP playback, RTMP hosting is required.
 * Optionally, for HLS playback, a server with HLS support like Wowza is required.